+The scope of the programme provides proper breadth of theoretical knowledge of the business environment and management functions, and depth in Finance management functions, while through case study analysis, practicals and project work students develop abilities to put knowledge into practice.
 The teaching process is well organized along very comprehensive and well-organized syllabus carried out by teachers who are aware of the importance of using different teaching approaches to achieve learning outcomes of their subjects.
 Teaching methods promote critical thinking and enhancement of communication skills.
 Self-study requirements are sufficient to make students responsible to manage their learning process.
-The balance between theory and practical aspects in the content of the programme, the strong communication skills in English language, the international character of the programme provide an environment that fosters the development of both academic and personal skills of students, making them competitive in the labour market as witnessed by alumni employer's opinions.
+The balance between theory and practical aspects of financial management in the content of the programme, the strong communication skills in English language, the international character of the programme provide an environment that fosters the development of both academic and personal skills of students, making them very competitive in the labour market as witnessed by alumni employment records and employer's opinions.

+While the programme itself has indeed clear and strong orientation in Finance, this is not reflected clearly and strongly neither in the Purpose statement with both statements being very similar to the ones of the BBA in Management programme, while they should have been clearly distinct.
 Further programme development should be approached in an integrated way with active participation and interaction between all stakeholders.
 Within this framework, redefining programme LOs is a more concise and integrated way is needed, since the enormous amount of current programme LOs (39 all together) lead in a blurring effect and do not reflect the strong points of the programme.
-At the same consideration should be given to strengthen the programme even more by replacing less relevant compulsory subjects with newer subjects more relevant to contemporary business functions (either currently offered as electives or new ones in the areas of information technologies and operations management) them while subject LOs are also rationalized and mapped to programme LOs.
+At the same consideration should be given to strengthen the programme even more by replacing less relevant compulsory subjects with newer subjects more relevant to Finance, that are currently offered as electives while subject LOs are also rationalized and mapped to programme LOs.